t8ortot/CSC413-SFSU/Brick-Breaker Game/README.md

 # RIDICULOUS RAINBOW REEF
+Disclaimer: The original repo to this project was owned and deleted by the facilitating instructor, therefore there are not many commits to show in this repo.

 James Clark & Zachary Martin

 Our project was completed using JDK 8 on NetBeans IDE 8.2.